Can I get my arrest, conviction and/or diversion expunged?

 A warrant is a court order instructing a law enforcement officer to arrest you.
 To resolve a warrant you must appear in person at the Municipal Court to post an appearance bond.
-Bonds can be posted at the court office Monday through Friday between 7:30 a.m. and 4:30 p.m. or at the Shawnee County Department of Corrections after arrest.
+Bonds can be posted at the court office Monday through Friday between 7:30 a.m. and 4:30 p.m. except on the first Friday of each month when the court closes at noon, or at the Shawnee County Department of Corrections after arrest.

 My driver’s license has been suspended, how do I get it back?

 If your driver’s license was suspended for failing to appear in court or pay for a citation, the only way to get your license back is to resolve the charge against you through the court that handled the ticket and pay a reinstatement fee.
-If your driver’s license was suspended for any other reason, you must contact the Department of Motor Vehicles by calling 785-296-3671 or go personally to their office in the Docking State Office Building.
+If your driver’s license was suspended for any other reason, you must contact the Department of Motor Vehicles by calling 785-296-3671 or go personally to their office located at 300 SW 29th Street.
 Regardless of your driver’s license status, if you were cited for Driving While Suspended – you are still required to appear in the Topeka Municipal Court to address the charge.
 Topeka Municipal Court requires that any case which has resulted in a license suspension be paid in full (cash, cashier’s check or money order) before a reinstatement letter will be sent to the State.